-You can connect to spatial or nonspatial data in a supported database from ArcGIS to do the following:
+You can connect to spatial or nonspatial data in a supported database from an ArcGIS Desktop app to do the following:

 - Visualize and analyze existing data.